Ai Accountant

 Step 4: Detect and document outward tax variance

-Set up side by side comparisons in Excel, compute differences by category, use thresholds to highlight items, and record the reason for each variance, timing, amendment, credit note, or classification.
+Set up side by side comparisons in Excel.
+Compute differences by category.
+Use thresholds to highlight items.
+Record the reason for each variance: timing, amendment, credit note, or classification.
 Clear notes prevent future disputes.

 Step 5: Perform ledger checks

-Tie the reconciled IGST, CGST, SGST to output tax ledgers, reconcile sales ledgers to taxable values, and scan for journal entries that did not flow to returns.
+Tie the reconciled IGST, CGST, SGST to output tax ledgers.
+Reconcile sales ledgers to taxable values.
+Scan for journal entries that did not flow to returns.
 Ledger tie-outs are the final guardrail before filing.

 Common causes of variance between returns and how to fix them